 Birth control is any medication, device, or method that reduces the risk of unintended pregnancy and keeps you in control of your reproductive health and family planning.
-The women’s health experts at Advantage Healthcare in Wood Dale, Illinois know that there are many forms of birth control to choose from, and they’re committed to helping you learn about your options so you can choose the right one.
-If you’re in the DuPage County or greater Chicagoland area and you’d like to know more about contraception, call or book your appointment online today.
+They know that there are many forms of birth control to choose from, and they’re committed to helping you learn about your options so you can choose the right one.
+If you’re in the DuPage County area and you’d like to know more about contraception, call or book your appointment online today.

 The two most effective types of contraception are long-acting reversible contraception (LARC) devices and hormonal methods.